 iPhone and iPad apps enable a seamless document camera integration with Zoom, Google Meet, and conference calls.

-Best iPad document camera stands (iPhone & iPad)
+The 7 Best iPad document camera stands (iPhone & iPad)

 Document camera stands for the iPad and iPhone have evolved significantly over the years.
 There are only a handful on the market that’s tailored to iPad/iPhones only.